drogonframework/drogon/README.md

 ### Overview
 **Drogon** is a C++14/17-based HTTP application framework.
 Drogon can be used to easily build various types of web application server programs using C++. **Drogon** is the name of a dragon in the American TV series "Game of Thrones" that I really like.

-Drogon is a cross-platform framework, It supports Linux, macOS, FreeBSD, and Windows.
+Drogon is a cross-platform framework, It supports Linux, macOS, FreeBSD, OpenBSD, and Windows.
 Its main features are as follows:

 * Use a non-blocking I/O network lib based on epoll (kqueue under macOS/FreeBSD) to provide high-concurrency, high-performance network IO, please visit the [TFB Tests Results](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=composite) for more details;
 * Provide a completely asynchronous programming mode;